ThePendulum/unprint/README.md

 #### Querying multiple elements
 Most methods can be used in plural, returning an array of results, i.e. `query.elements()`, `query.dates()`.

+Options
+* `filterDuplicates`: When an array of selectors results in the same element being selected multiple times, ensure each element is only returned once, default `true`.

 #### Query an element
 * `query.element([selector], [options])`